Skip to content

 OAuth

-AMI supports OAuth integration for easy user credential management.
+3forge supports OAuth integration for easy user credential management.

 Overview

-3forge supports a variety of authentication methods for AMI including OAuth for easy access control to your layouts.
+3forge supports a variety of authentication methods including OAuth for easy access control to your layouts.
 To use, you will need the 3forge OAuth plugin and the details of your OAuth credentials manager, for example: Okta.

 Note